Design framework

 Team Lead

-Manages between 4 and 15 people.
-Still performs hands-on work if managing less than 12 people.
+Manages between 4 and 6 people.
+This is considered a subteam if part of a larger team that multiple TLs are managing.
+Still performs hands-on work.
 Focuses on individuals and their careers.
 Has a good overview/ownership of the projects that their directs are working on.
-The entry-level position for management track; the position has a lot of new ground to cover.
+The entry-level position for the management track; the position has a lot of new ground to cover.
+It is expected that one moves from this position to TL2 within 12-18 months.
 Senior-level technical expertise, but not necessarily the most senior person in the team.

 TL2